 - Maps and Globes

 This is the number one way I’ve taught my kids anything.
 Songs stick in their head, and they memorize them quickly.
 Even if they memorize words to a song before completely making sense of the concept, they can put two and two together down the road.

-My favorite favorite favorite song of all time for geography, though, is the “Fifty Nifty United States” song.
+My favorite, favorite, favorite song of all time for geography, though, is the “Fifty Nifty United States” song, which you can listen to in the video above.
 I learned this song in 5th grade (a million years ago), and it still gets stuck in my head from time to time.
 I decided to teach it to my older daughter when she was 4.
-After some resistance (she preferred the “50 States and Capitals Song” above), one day she started reciting all 50 states to the tune of the song, and has been doing so spontaneously ever since.
-Here is the song:
+After some resistance (she preferred the “50 States and Capitals Song” above), one day she started reciting all 50 states to the tune of the song, and she has been doing so spontaneously ever since.

-After singing that song for a few months, and doing the United States puzzle (below) for the past few years, she is now starting to sing the song and point to the states as she sings.
-She can name a few capitals form the capitals song, and I expect her to keep getting better as her reading also gets better.
+After singing that song for a few months and doing the United States puzzle (below) for the past few years, she is now starting to sing the song and point to the states as she sings.
+She can name a few capitals from the capitals song, and I expect her to keep getting better as her reading also gets better.

-There are plenty of geography puzzles available, ranging from wooden ones very little kids can do, to more complex jigsaw puzzles.
-I have not yet gotten a wooden geography puzzle the 1 year old can do, but I plan on purchasing a continent one or a globe puzzle.
+There are plenty of geography puzzles available, ranging from wooden ones that very young kids can do, to more complex jigsaw puzzles.
+I have not yet gotten a wooden geography puzzle the one-year-old can do, but I plan on purchasing a continent one or a globe puzzle.